WorldHealthOrganization/smart-trust/input/pagecontent/concepts.md

 ### Verifiable Digital Health Certificate
 Verifiable Digital Health Certificate is a digital health certificate (or document) that is issued by a Trust Network Participant within an associated digital signature which can be verified by a Public Key that is distributed through the Trust Network and provided by the issuing Trust Network Participant.
 Verifiable Digital Health Certificates are health documents defined by interoperable digtal health standards which contain or is associated to a digital singature which can be cerifed using a public key shared with a Trust Network Public Key Infrastructure.

-The specific Verifiable Digital Health Certificates are defined in the [Concent Profiles](content_profiles.html)
+The specific Verifiable Digital Health Certificates are defined in the [Content Profiles](content_profiles.html)